LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 ### Sign a document

-In order to sign a document follow the steps below:
+In order to sign a document, follow the steps below:

-1- Upload the file that will be signed usind the [upload API (POST /api/uploads)](https://www.dropsigner.com/swagger/index.html#operations-Upload-post_api_uploads).
+1- Upload the file that will be signed using the [upload API (POST /api/uploads)](https://www.dropsigner.com/swagger/index.html#operations-Upload-post_api_uploads).
 The file must be sent through a request [multipart/form-data](https://ec.haxx.se/http/http-multipart).
 An upload ID that identifies that file will be returned: